kishieel/pk-relegatio/readme.md

 4. Sometimes gateway starts faster than services and fails to connect.

     Added liveness and readiness probes to restart the gateway after initial failure.

+5. Mounting volumes from host to containers for live reloading during development.

+    Because local cluster is created with `kind`, the volume from host cannot be mounted directly to the container.
+    Instead `kind` itself create container where the cluster lives.
+So in this sense the host for cluster is not the same as the host for the local machine.
+    The host for cluster is the container created by `kind`.
+    So the volume from local machine have to be mounted to the `kind` container first.